What does it really take to get lean or reach your health and body composition goals?

 • If you are striving to achieve this level of leanness, you may need to track food 90–95 percent of the time, at least for a period of time.

-• When you are tracking food, weigh out at least 80–85 percent of food on your scale in grams or ounces.
+• When tracking food, weigh at least 80–85 percent of the food on your scale in grams or ounces.

-• Exercise at least 60 minutes per day, five to six days per week.
+• Exercise at least 60 minutes daily, five to six days weekly.

 • At least 80–85 percent of your diet comes from whole, unprocessed foods.